shaoshoutianheyu/tradesimpy/README.md

 # TradeSimPy
-A simple algorithmic trading simulator for backtesting purposes.
+A simple algorithmic trading simulation framework for optimization and backtesting purposes.